nnmcdonald/nates-react-component-library/README.md

 ```
 Note: this does not install the package as it normally would, a symlink to the development package (the locally stored copy) is created in the React app's "node_modules" folder but the package is not added to dependencies in package.json.

-It then starts Babel in watch mode, so any changes made to the src/ folder will be compiled automatically into the dist/ folder.
+It then starts Babel in watch mode, so any changes made to the 'src/lib/' folder will be compiled automatically into the 'dist/' folder.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.
+Changes to the package will also be reflected in the linked App if you make edits.

 ### `npm test`

-Executes the react-scripts test script, which utilizes the Jest library to run the tests in the 'src/tests/' folder.
+Executes the 'react-scripts test' script, which utilizes the Jest library to run the tests in the 'src/tests/' folder.

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.